tylermercer/personal-website/src/en/posts/software/free-lunches.md

 I think this _modus operandi_ of "just use React" exists largely because of bad framing in education and framework branding.

-Many bootcamps teach React development before teaching core web development principles (if they teach the core principles at all).
+Many bootcamps and online courses teach React development before teaching core web development principles (if they teach the core principles at all).
 They churn out graduates who can build things with React but would freeze up if you asked them to make a nontrivial web project without it.

 On the framework side, the entire selling point of React meta-frameworks like Remix and Next.js is that you can use them for everything.
 Like the educators